Soviet of the Union

 The Soviet of the Union had the same rights and competence as the Soviet of Nationalities, including the right for legislative initiative.
 In practice, until 1989, it did little more than approve decisions already made by the top leadership of the Communist Party of the Soviet Union.
-After the 1989 elections–the first, and as it turned out, only, free elections ever held in the Soviet Union–the Soviet of the Union acquired a much greater role, and was the scene of many lively debates.
+After the 1989 elections the Soviet of the Union acquired a much greater role, and was the scene of many lively debates.

 The Soviet of the Union elected a chairman (who would lead the sessions of the chamber), his four deputies and permanent commissions: Mandates, Legislative Proposals, Budget Planning, Foreign Affairs, Youth Affairs, Industry, Transportation and Communications, Construction and Industry of Building Materials, Agriculture, Consumer goods, Public Education, Healthcare and Social Security, Science and Culture, Trade, Consumer Service and Municipal Economy, Environment.

 In 1989, it was reduced to 271 deputies, elected by the Congress of People's Deputies.
 Its deputies were elected representing territorial electoral districts and public organizations, taking into account the size of the electorate in a Union Republic or region.
 In 1991, after the August Coup, it was renamed the Soviet (Council) of the Union, with its deputies apportioned by the existing quotas and in coordination with the bodies of power in the Union Republics.
 It would consider only issues concerning civil rights and other issues that didn't fall under the Soviet of Nationalities.
 Its decisions would have to be reviewed by the Soviet of Nationalities.

 The Soviet of the Union was effectively dissolved on 12 December 1991, two weeks before the formal dissolution of the Soviet Union, when the Russian Soviet Federative Socialist Republic recalled its deputies, leaving it without a quorum.
 The legality of this action was questionable, since the Soviet Constitution did not allow a republic to unilaterally recall its deputies.
 However, by this time what remained of the Soviet government had been rendered more or less impotent and was thus in no position to object.
 Following the resignation of Soviet President Mikhail Gorbachev, the Soviet of the Republics dissolved the Soviet Union on 26 December 1991, thus dissolving the Soviet of the Union as well.